Tips Bulletin

 How to Get Scuffs Out of Leather Boots with Dish Soap

-Dish soap is a quick and easy solution to get rid of scuffs on leather dress shoes, and it’s safe to use on canvas shoes, too.
+Dish soap is a quick and easy solution to shine leather boots without polish and eliminate scuff marks.
 Dish soap is a fantastic choice for removing scuff marks from leather shoes because it refreshes the leather without altering the color.

 Dunk a clean cloth in the soap solution.
 To remove dirt or stains, rub the soapy water over your shoes, pat dry with a paper towel, and place them flat to dry.
 Finish with a leather treatment to lock in moisture and keep the leather in top condition.